scottbedard/vuetober/README.md

 **Modern Javascript**

-From arrow functions to JSX, you're free to use the latest and greatest Javascript.
+You're free to use the latest and greatest Javascript and [JSX](https://github.com/vuejs/babel-plugin-transform-vue-jsx).
 Your code will be compiled by Babel into something that every browser can understand.

 **Unit testing**